 Industry stock performance

-The BDTI tracks shipping rates for transportation of unrefined oil on representative routes.
+The BDTI tracks shipping rates for transportation of crude oil (DBO) on representative routes.
 Researchers and analysts follow the BDTI to assess crude tanker companies’ revenues and earnings potential.
-On July 1, 2015, the BDTI was at 952 points, the highest in July.
-Then the index took a free fall and hit 752 points on July 31, the lowest level recorded for the month of July.
+On October 3, 2015, the BDTI came in at 745 points— a 15.5% YoY (year-over-year) rise and a 18.6% rise from the previous month, when the index was at 628 points.